Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Experiments

 \emph{Structure of Merlin and Morgana}.
 Recall that Merlin and Morgana aim to ideally solve

-respectively, where $L_M$ and $L_{\morg}$ are the loss functions defined in~\Cref{sec:numeric}, and $B_k^d$ is the space of $k$-sparse binary vectors.
-Thus Merlin and Morgana take an image as input and produce produce a mask of the same dimension with $k$ one entries and zero-entries otherwise.
-We additionally added a regularisation term in the form of to both of the objectives, and set $\lambda = 0.25$.
-We realise Merlin and Morgana in four different ways which we explain in the following.
+respectively, where $L_M$ and $L_{\morg}$ are the loss functions defined in~\Cref{sec:numerics}, and $B_k^d$ is the space of $k$-sparse binary vectors.
+Thus, Merlin and Morgana take an image as input and produce a mask of the same dimension with $k$ one-entries and zero-entries otherwise.
+We additionally added a regularisation term in the form of \( \lambda\nkl{\bfs}_1\) to both of the objectives, and set $\lambda = 0.25$.
+We realise the pair Merlin and Morgana in four different ways, which we explain in the following.
 All of these approaches return a mask $\bfs \in [0,1]^d$ that we then binarise by setting the $k$ largest values to one and the rest to zero.

-\paragraph{Frank-Wolfe Optimisers} In the first case, Merlin and Morgana are modelled by an optimiser using the Frank-Wolfe algorithm~\cite{jaggi2013revisiting}.
+\paragraph{Frank-Wolfe Optimisers} In the first case, Merlin and Morgana are modelled by an optimiser using the Frank-Wolfe algorithm~\citep{jaggi2013revisiting}.
 We follow the approach outlined by~\cite{macdonald2021interpretable} with the Frank-Wolfe package provided by~\cite{pokutta2020deep}.
 The optimiser searches over a convex relaxation of $B_k^d$, i.e.,

 the $k$-sparse polytope with radius $1$ limited to the positive octant.
 To optimise the objective we use the solver made available at \url{https://github.com/ZIB-IOL/StochasticFrankWolfe} with 200 iterations.